Creating your own website is becoming easier and more accessible everyday. We believe building a website is an important step for your nonprofit!

 While it is a valid question, a good domain name still goes a long way!
 It is important for three following reasons:

 - The domain name is one of the top criteria for search engines to determine the referencing of your site.
-For example, if you want your website to show up when people search “clean water for Africa”, your domain name should be related.
+For example, if you want your website to show up when people search "clean water for Africa", your domain name should be related.
 This way, it will be much more likely to appear.
+For more info about optimizing your website for search engines, read this article.

 - The domain name also guarantees the credibility of your site.
 A visitor expecting to land on the website of a nonprofit that provides clean water in Africa will probably not be reassured by a domain name such as ‘www.abcd.xyz’.
 It may seem untrustworthy, which can negatively affect your reputation.